Engineering Technology

 ENGR 4900.
 Capstone.
 3-0-3 Units.

 This course provides comprehensive design experience for students working in small groups and is a culmination of the engineering technology education.
 Topics covered will include design specifications, evaluation of design alternatives, technical reports and oral presentations.
-Also covered are topics such as intellectual property, industry standards and conventions, engineering economics, reliability, safety, engineering ethics and current topics in the field of engineering technology.
+This course may also include topics such as intellectual property, industry standards and conventions, reliability, engineering ethics and current topics in the field of engineering technology.
+(S - as needed) Go to the DSC website > Academics > School & Departments > School of Arts & Sciences > STEM Forms and fill out the appropriate form for this course.

 Prerequisites: Senior standing, Instructor approval, Department Chair approval.